Statista reports that Google Play Store alone currently lists more than 2100 000 apps.

 Image Credit: Yalantis

-There are so many apps vying for attention that you’re bound to have heavy competition.
+There are so many apps vying for attention that you’re bound to have heavy competition on app stores.

-Your aim is to know who your competition is, what they’re doing and how you can do better.
+Your aim is to know who your competition is, what they’re doing and how you get more users.

 List your top 5 competing apps, their prices, monetization models, ranking, pros and cons, and reviews.

 Take note of their mistakes or where they could improve and amend your own app to make it better.
-Then think about what makes your app stand out amongst your competitors.
+Then think about what makes your app’s identity stand out amongst your competitors.

-Because your app is undoubtedly one of many on the market and vying to get more app downloads just like all the rest, do what most don’t and focus on what makes your app unique.
+Because your app is undoubtedly one of many on the market vying to increase app downloads, focus on what makes your app unique.

 Competitor research will help provide this information if you don’t yet know what it is.